svecosystem/svelte-interactions/README.md

 ### Custom Events

 When you apply the `pressAction` to an element, it will dispatch custom `on:press*` events.
-You can use these and/or the `PressHandlers` to handle the various press events.
+You can use these or the `PressHandlers` to handle the various press events.

 ```ts
 type PressActionReturn = ActionReturn<